-At the time of writing, it is legal to cultivate marijuana at home in 21 states plus D.C. although, in several states, such as Rhode Island, Oklahoma, and New Mexico, you can only grow medical cannabis.
-While it is bad news in 29 states, it is great news for cannabis enthusiasts who are now allowed by state law to cultivate at home recreationally or medicinally.
+At the time of writing, it is legal to cultivate marijuana at home in 21 states plus D.C.
+However, in several states, such as Rhode Island, Oklahoma, and New Mexico, you can only grow cannabis for medicinal reasons.
+It’s great news for cannabis enthusiasts who are now allowed by state law to cultivate at home for either recreational or medicinal purposes.

-However, despite the growth of marijuana cultivation across the United States, there are still relatively few places where you can benefit from a one-to-one consultation.
-Although you can take a trip to see seed/clone retailers or hydroponics stores, it is likely that these organizations will steer you towards non-soil growing mediums, pesticides, and synthetic fertilizers.
+Despite the growth of marijuana cultivation across the United States, there are still relatively few places where you can benefit from a one-to-one consultation.
+You can take a trip to see seed/clone retailers or hydroponics stores.
+However, these organizations will likely steer you towards non-soil growing mediums, pesticides, and synthetic fertilizers.

-It is a bit like a broker recommending shares in stock when he receives a commission from the company in question for doing so.
+It’s like a broker recommending shares in a stock when he receives a commission from the company for doing so.
 These stores make the sale, but you don’t necessarily receive the best advice or products.
-Fortunately, there is an increasing number of retailers that follow the organic growing approach, and that’s something we wholeheartedly recommend at MarijuanaBreak.
+Fortunately, there is an increasing number of retailers that follow the organic growing approach.
+Growing marijuana organically is something we wholeheartedly recommend at MarijuanaBreak.

-By the 1970s, a significant proportion of weed was grown indoors because cultivators knew they faced severe penalties if they were caught.
+By the 1970s, a significant proportion of weed was grown indoors because cultivators knew they faced severe penalties if caught.
 Initially, it had a negative effect on potency and yield.
 As a result, growers used chemical fertilizers to grow cannabis.
-Grow spaces were confined areas susceptible to attack from pests which meant further chemicals, in the form of pesticides, were needed.
+Grow spaces were confined areas susceptible to attack from pests.
+This meant that the use of further chemicals, in the form of pesticides, were needed.

 With the change in legislation in certain states, clandestine growing is no longer required.
 As a consequence, it is now possible to revert to the days of organic growing.
 Keep reading to learn how easy and inexpensive it is to grow organic weed in the comfort of your home.